Life Of Colour

 Loyalty Program Pop-Up

-• Show a subtle pop-up on blog pages inviting users to join for exclusive deals, early access, or rewards.
+Implementation: Add a subtle pop-up on blog pages inviting users to join the loyalty program for exclusive deals, early access, or rewards.

-• Grows email list, supports targeted marketing, and adds user value without being intrusive.
+Benefit: Grows the email list, supports targeted marketing, adds user value, and does so without being intrusive.

 8 users were asked to compare the current and proposed sites.
 Each participant first navigated through both pathways on the current site and then repeated the process using the prototype, noting any areas they enjoyed or found challenging.